mpat8121/portfolio/content/blog/how-to-make-money-as-a-developer.md

    In order to run your own company, you need to have something to sell.
 As a developer, this can either be services or a product.
 Further in this list, there are ideas for both of these.
 You also have to be willing to do the advertising and marketing and all administration work that comes with being the owner of a company.

    It is also easier as a company to hire freelancers, contractors or employees if and when required.

 4. ### Build indie apps

+   Building indie apps is complimentary to the above.
+Most likely, you'll publish your apps under a company or trading name, but behind the scenes it is not necessary to actually have a company.

+   Apps can be incredibly lucrative, either through in-app advertising and purchases or through upfront purchases.

+   Building an app can be a huge amount of work depending on the complexity of the app.
+It may also require a good understanding of the full-stack as you may need to build databases, APIs and the front-end of the app.

+   You're also likely going to need to perform all support duties for your users, which can become overwhelming if you create a popular app.

 5. ### Blogging
 6. ### Affiliate Marketing
 7. ### Sponsorships